 Learn more about Waggle, the award-winning personalized learning program, and how it engages students in Grades 2–8 in productive struggle to grow proficiency.

-The information in this blog post originated from a white paper by Marcella L. Bullmaster-Day, EdD.
+The information in this blog post originated from the white paper "Productive Struggle for Deeper Learning" by Marcella L. Bullmaster-Day, EdD.